SAYOOLA591/telemetry-lab/01-network-setup/README.md

 And have every log source correlated together in Splunk.
 #

-# Apendix: : Visual Evidence For Network Setup
+# Appendix: : Visual Evidence For Network Setup

 ### Kali Network Setting